Japan Tariffs: 5 Things That Might Get More Expensive for You

 Certain TVs could become pricier

-Some of the most common brands of TV, such as Sony, Panasonic, Sharp and Hitachi, come from Japan.
-And we're already seeing significant signs of price hikes for specific models, though these companies are not saying it's due to tariffs.
+Some of the most common television brands, such as Sony, Panasonic, Sharp and Hitachi, come from Japan.
+We're already seeing significant signs of price increases for specific models, though these companies aren't saying it's due to tariffs.

 Here's an example: